Getting Off On a New Foot

 Fine Line Footings aluminum form system does not require stakes, which makes it easier to form footings on less than ideal ground conditions such as rocky areas.

-There are many different footing form systems hitting the market today, but the majority of them share a common thread: non-wood forms.
+There are many different footing form systems available, but the majority of them share a common thread: non-wood forms.
 With the concrete industry moving in the "green" direction, and with an emphasis being placed on the materials used, the trend to use aluminum or plastic forms instead of wood is growing.

 These new forms have multiple benefits, including a longer life span than wood, which results in less construction waste.
 The trend has been growing, and new footing products are gaining popularity among contractors who want to explore alternatives and reap the benefits these new footings systems offer.